MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.2 Type Casting and Inspection/README.md

 ## Assignment ##

-Open and complete the exercises in Lab-Functions.playground.
-Found in your student resource folder and also referenced on page 130.
+Open and complete the exercises in Lab-Type Casting.playground.
+Found in your student resource folder and also referenced on page 370.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.